| scramblase_assay_input_template {flippant} | R Documentation |

 Value

-and scramblase_assay_plot
+scramblase_assay_traces and scramblase_assay_plot return

-objects representing the raw fluorescence traces and a
+ggplot objects representing the raw fluorescence traces and a

 complete PPR plot, respectively. scramblase_assay_input_template

-file in the file system and invisibly
+generates a tab-delimited ASCII file in the file system and invisibly

-returns the path name. scramblase_assay_stats
+returns the path name. scramblase_assay_stats assembles (and prints)

-assay statistics as a data.frame
+assay statistics as a data.frame.

 Author(s)